Click the sections below to read about highlights from Spring 2026!

 After almost 8 years of absence, the Short finned pilot whale (Globicephala macrorhynchus) returned to the Midriff Island Region of the Gulf of California, an event that marks a very special moment for the area.
 This is one of the 16 species of cetaceans registered in the zone.
 Although they belong to the dolphin family, pilot whales are distinguished by their bulbous head, their completely black color, and because males can grow up to be almost 19 feet long.

-REcord low waterbird productivity on Isla alcatraz
+Record low waterbird productivity on Isla alcatraz

 By Lauren Dolinski